Chrissie22/airbnb-clone-project/README.md

 ---

-## 🔐 API Security Highlights
+## 🔐 API Security

 ### 1. **Authentication (JWT)**
 Only authenticated users can access sensitive endpoints.

-### 2. **Role-Based Access Control**
+### 2. **Authorization and Role-Based Access Control**
-Different permissions for Guests, Hosts, and Admins.
+- The system uses role-based access control to differentiate between guests, hosts, and admins.
+- Each role has specific permissions, helping to prevent misuse and ensuring only authorized users can perform certain actions like managing properties or viewing payments.

 ### 3. **Rate Limiting**
 Prevents abuse and denial-of-service attempts.

 ### 4. **Data Encryption**
-All sensitive data is encrypted during transmission (HTTPS) and securely stored.
+All sensitive data is securely stored using a hashing technique and  encrypted during transmission (HTTPS)

+### 5. **Input Validation and Sanitization**
+All input data is validated and sanitized to prevent injection attacks such as SQL injection and cross-site scripting (XSS).
+This ensures the API remains secure from malicious inputs.

+### 6. **Secure Error Handling**
+Error responses are generic and avoid revealing sensitive implementation details.
+This prevents attackers from gaining insights into the backend architecture.

 ---